Bholaa: Critical response

 Taran Adarsh of Bollywood Hungama gave 3.5/5 stars and wrote "Bholaa is a mass-appealing film with scale, grandeur, breathtaking action, and Ajay Devgn and Tabu's mind-blowing performances as its USP".
 Harshada Rege of The Times of India gave 3.5/5 stars and wrote "Bholaa packs in quite a punch with his strength, grit and charisma".

 Roktim Rajpal of India Today gave 3/5 stars and wrote "Bholaa is a treat for Ajay Devgn’s fans.
 It has everything, right from action scenes to punch dialogues, that one would expect from a big-screen spectacle meant for the mass audience".
 Shubhra Gupta of The Indian Express gave 3/5 stars and wrote "Ajay Devgn-Tabu's all-out action film is not for the faint-hearted but it is bang for your buck".
 Rishil Jogani of Pinkvilla gave 3/5 stars and wrote "Bholaa primarily rides on well-designed action scenes directed tactfully by Ajay Devgn and his team".

 Monika Rawal Kukreja of the Hindustan Times wrote "Bholaa can sure be touted to be that typical mass entertainer with action that is totally paisa vasool, but again, we need to see something beyond just the heroic deeds".
 Udita Jhunjhunwala of Mint wrote "‘Bholaa’ is a 3D-reimagining of the heavy-duty action film, ‘Kaithi’, with low-grade computer graphics and a breathless body count.
 The finale has tonal and action design references that give a World War Z meets Mad Max: Fury Road feel".

-Sequel
+Sequel and Legal troubles

-A sequel titled Bholaa 2 has been confirmed by Devgn with Abhishek Bachchan playing Bholaa's rival Chomu Singh, as shown in the film's mid-credits scene.
+A sequel titled Bholaa 2 has been confirmed by Devgn with Abhishek Bachchan playing Bholaa's rival Chomu Singh, as shown in the film's mid-credits scene. however in 2026, Dream Warrior Pictures filed case against Devgan films.